kill9zombie/elixir_dojo/DOJO.md

     iex> {:ok, "hello"}
     {:ok, "hello"}

+Because lists of tuples with the first value as an atom is so common, Elixir has a nicer way to represent this:

+    iex> [{:milk, 2}, {:bread, 1}]
+    [milk: 2, bread: 1]

+Both of these are the same.

 Maps are similar to hashes or dictionaries in other languages.
 If the key is an atom, then you can access the value with the dot notation.
 It'll raise a KeyError if the key doesn't exist.

     iex> foo = %{:one => 1, :two => 2}